prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 <HeaderBadgesWidget commaDelimitedContributors="Raul,James" />

-:::Caution DEPRECATION NOTICE: Ethereum is post merge, use our quickstart guide.
+:::caution DEPRECATION NOTICE: Ethereum is post merge, use our quickstart guide.
    The contents of this document was to help validators using **pre-Merge configuration** to migrate post merge.
 This is no longer required as Etheruem is already post merge. see our [Quickstart](./install/install-with-script.md) going forward.
 :::